airspeed-velocity/asv/docs/source/using.rst

     maximum, rather than the global maximum.
 For best results, use a reasonably small commit range.

-.. profiling_
+.. _profiling:

 Running a benchmark in the profiler
 -----------------------------------

 **airspeed velocity** can oftentimes tell you *if* something got slower, but it can't really tell you *why* it got slower.
-That's a where a profiler comes in.  **airspeed velocity** has features to easily run a given benchmark in the Python standard library's `cProfile` profiler, and then open the profiling data in the tool of your choice.
+That's where a profiler comes in.  **airspeed velocity** has features to easily run a given benchmark in the Python standard library's `cProfile` profiler, and then open the profiling data in the tool of your choice.

-``asv profile`` will profiles a given benchmark on a given revision of the project.
+The ``asv profile`` command profiles a given benchmark on a given revision of the project.

 .. note::

     You can also pass the ``--profile`` option to ``asv run``.
-In addition to running the benchmarks as usual, it also generates them again in the `cProfile` profiler and save the results.  ``asv preview`` will use this data, if found, rather than needing to profile the benchmark each time.
+In addition to running the benchmarks as usual, it also runs them again in the `cProfile` profiler and save the results.  ``asv preview`` will use this data, if found, rather than needing to profile the benchmark each time.
 However, it's important to note that profiler data contains absolute paths to the source code, so